-- Using the amount, attack, and release knobs, we can use it as a gated reverb.
+- Using the amount, attack, and release knobs, you can use it as a gated reverb.

-- We can handle the emulated space’s dimensions using shape, width, and pre-delay knobs present in the shape module.
+- You can handle the emulated space’s dimensions using shape, width, and pre-delay knobs present in the shape module.

-- We can assign different parameters of the reverb plugin to midi control surfaces using the midi-learn button.
+- You can assign different parameters of the reverb plugin to midi control surfaces using the midi-learn button.

 Mangus Ambience reverb is available for 32-bit versions of Microsoft Windows 7 or above and macOS in VST format.

 Although this plugin is free, it offers all the essential parameters needed to adjust and sculpt a good reverb.
 Its main drawbacks are that it is not supported on 64-bit operating systems, and not much documentation can be found regarding its use.

 Reverb SOLO is one of the simplest and most minimalistic reverb plugins out there.
 The name “SOLO” beautifully explains its graphical user interface.

 - One giant knob controls it all.
 By adjusting the knob, you can choose multiple reverb types ranging from small and bright sounding reverbs to dark and large room reverbs.

 - It offers a few presets accessible from the “Presets” list at the top.

 Reverb SOLO is available for 32-bit & 64-bit Microsoft Windows 7 or above in VST and AAX formats.
 For 32-bit and 64-bit macOS 10.7-10.12, it is available in VST and AAX formats.